containerum/containerum-docs/README.md

 [Stable documentation](https://docs.containerum.com)
 [Staging documentation](http://docs-stage.hub.containerum.io)

-Containerum docs is a documentaion project for [Containerum Platform](https://github.com/containerum/containerum).
+Containerum docs is a documentation project for [Containerum Platform](https://github.com/containerum/containerum).
 It contains  guides on installing and configuring Containerum Platform, manuals, CI/CD instructions, etc.
 Containerum Platform Docs can be launched locally with YARN and Hugo.
 We strive to make docs as clear and substantial as possible, so we welcome contributions and advice.